-- While you are waiting for the pot to boil, grate the three cheeses.
-Preheat the oven to 400 F. Grease the baking pan with butter.
+- Preheat the oven to 400 F. Grease a 9x9-inch baking pan with butter.

-- Once the water is boiling, gradually pour in the 2 cups of grits while stirring, then turn the heat down to a simmer.
-Stir until the grits have become thick, roughly 5 minutes.
+- Once the water is boiling, gradually pour in the 2 ½ cups of grits, stirring continuously, then turn the heat down to a simmer.
+Cook until it has become thick, roughly 5 minutes, whisking occasionally.
 Remove the pot from the heat.

-- Add 1/2 cup of butter, 1 cup of smoked Gouda, and 1 cup of extra sharp cheddar.
-Add the garlic powder, white pepper, and the remaining 1 1/2 teaspoons of salt.
-Mix well.
+- Add the butter, grated smoked Gouda, grated extra sharp cheddar, garlic powder, white pepper, and the remaining 1 ½ teaspoons of salt.
+Whisk thoroughly.
 Taste and adjust seasonings, if necessary.

-- In a separate bowl, mix together the eggs and the milk, then pour the egg mixture into the pot of grits.
+- Mix together the eggs and the milk in a separate bowl until blended, then pour the egg mixture into the pot.
 Stir until well combined.
-Add a bit more milk, if necessary.
+Add a bit more milk to thin it, if necessary.

-- Using a large spoon, transfer the grits into the greased baking pan and sprinkle 1/2 cup of Parmesan cheese all over the top of the grits.
+- Spread it in the greased baking pan and sprinkle ½ cup of Parmesan cheese on top.